SandZn/brisky-base/README.md

 -
 ###Serialize
-Serialize base objects to normal objects
+Serialize base objects to normal objects, that you can set again

 **basic**